zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 ## Microscopic Introduction

 Pick an object, perhaps one that sits on your desk or lives in your head.
-Focus on a tiny fragment of its surface located at the point $\small \bm{P}$.
-If the fragment is sufficiently small, or is sufficiently far away, it will appear effectively flat (but not necessarily smooth).
+Focus on a tiny fragment of its surface.
+If the fragment is sufficiently small, or is sufficiently far away, it will look effectively flat (but not necessarily smooth).
 Therefore, to a negligible degree of error, that fragment may be replaced by a first-order approximation[^1] -- its projection onto the (averaged) tangent plane.
 In the literature, this projected surface fragment is referred to as the *macrosurface*.
-It is characterized by the area $\small A$ and the unit normal vector $\small \bm{n}$ (we shall assume that the surfaces we are dealing with are *one-sided*).
-Fixing two (not necessarily unit or orthogonal) tangent vectors $\small \bm{t_1}$ and $\small \bm{t_2}$ is sufficient to complete the parameterization of the macrosurface.
+It is characterized[^6] by the area $\small A$ and the unit normal vector $\small \bm{n}$.
+Fixing two (linearly independent, but not necessarily unit or orthogonal) tangent vectors $\small \bm{t_1}$ and $\small \bm{t_2}$ is sufficient to complete the parameterization of the macrosurface.

 [^1]: In the sense of a Taylor series expansion.

+[^6]: We shall treat all surfaces as one-sided unless stated otherwise.

-In contrast, the surface fragment overlaid onto the macrosurface is called the *microsurface* $\small \mathbb{M}$[^2].
-In the microfacet theory (an infinitesimal element of a microsurface is called a *microfacet*), a microsurface is not modeled explicitly, but rather represented by a statistical model.
+In contrast, the surface fragment overlaid onto the macrosurface is called[^2] the *microsurface* $\small \mathbb{M^2}$.
+It is composed of infinitesimal elements called *microfacets*.
+In the *microfacet theory*, a microsurface is not modeled explicitly, but rather represented by a statistical model.

 [^2]: We use the superscript 2 to indicate that the surface is a two-dimensional manifold.